robisim74/AngularSPAWebAPI/EXPLANATION.md

 # Angular 2 SPA Web API - Explanation

 ### Configuring the ASP.NET Core Web API & IdentityServer4
-Why should you use a service like IdentityServer4 for _Resource Owner Password Credentials grant_ (ROPC) in ASP.NET Core?
-Sure, it would be possible to implement it, as in this very useful guide: [ASP.NET Core Token Authentication Guide](https://stormpath.com/blog/token-authentication-asp-net-core).
-Because it allows you to scale your application.

 Let's see what the _Config.cs_ file contains for configuring IdentityServer4.
 The following is the identification of our client app:
 ```C#
 // Clients want to access resources.